zurfarosa/Dutch/RULES.md

 * their **personal discard pile** - if the purchased card matches the suit of the card used to purchase it.
 * the **auction discard pile** - if the purchased card does not match the suit of the card used to purchase it.

-The purchased cards themselves are always added to the player's *personal discard pile*, not to the bid (in this respect, purchased cards differ from cards taken or stolen using power cards).
+The purchased cards themselves are always added to the player's *personal discard pile*, not to the bid.

 Players may make as many purchases as they can afford.